Azure/azure-sdk/_posts/2020-02-11-february-release.md

 ## Java libraries

 The Java client libraries all use [SLF4J](https://www.slf4j.org/) under the covers for logging.
 There are many mechanisms for [configuring SLF4J](https://dzone.com/articles/how-configure-slf4j-different) to get just the right logging for you application.
-However, we are looking at the simplest mechanism todya.
+However, we are looking at the simplest mechanism today.
 There is a built-in logger for temporary debugging purposes.
 As long as you have not already included the SLF4J library, just set the `AZURE_LOG_LEVEL` environment variable to "debug".
 For example, in bash:

 ```bash
 export AZURE_LOG_LEVEL="debug"